esibun/nginx-vods-go/README.md

 # nginx-vods-go
 This is a rewrite of the nginx-vods repository into Go.
+You may find an example of this script in use at [rec.esibun.net](http://rec.esibun.net/)

 Configuration
 ---